esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >
 The problem is that if I want to donate 3 $ and select that with the arrow keys, after I've done that and press tab to go to the next things to select, it changes my selection to the custom text input.
 So how can that be solved?

 Note: I tried to find an answer, but could not find a good one.
+I'll have to check how Marcy found a solution 😄

 ## Useful resources